Perspective | A university’s men’s and women’s teams both made history this week. Guess which win Va. Gov. Glenn Youngkin noticed first?

 No W, Gov?
 As if the LongwoodWBB didn’t exist, let alone make it to the dance, too.

-He was called out on it by other Virginians, including state Sen. Louise Lucas, who said “We don’t have to erase our daughters to celebrate our sons Governor.”
+He was called out on it by other Virginians, including state Sen. Louise Lucas, who said, “We don’t have to erase our daughters to root for our sons Governor.”

 To celebrate Women’s History Month @GovernorVA ignored the Longwood women’s team that also won their championship and only congratulated the men.— L. Louise Lucas (@SenLouiseLucas) March 8, 2022